-Use Reduced Resolution and Fixed Blanking only when necessary.
-Any holes created in the sensing field either must be completely filled by the blanked object or the safety (minimum) distance must be increased to account for the larger resolution.
+- Use reduced resolution and fixed blanking only when necessary - Failure to follow these instructions could result in serious injury or death. - Completely fill any holes created in the sensing field with the blanked object or increase the safety (minimum) distance to account for the larger resolution.

 The Remote Fixed Blanking feature can be used on an EZ-SCREEN LP cascade receiver as a stand-alone system or as the end (slave) unit in a cascaded system.
 The remote programming is only effective on that receiver.
-If fixed blanking is required on other receivers in the cascade string, see Fixed Blanking on page 41 for DIP switch configuration information.
+If fixed blanking is required on other receivers in the cascade string, see Fixed Blanking on page 45 for DIP switch configuration information.

-11.10.1 Programming Key Switch Location
+10.10.1 Programming Key Switch Location

 The EZA-RBK-1 or an SPDT (Form C) switch is required to perform the remote programming procedure, as shown.
 In addition, a normally open (N.O.) reset switch, such as the EZA-RR-1, is generally recommended and is required for systems configured for Latch output.
-A key-actuated switch provides some supervisory control since the key can be removed from the switch (see Reset Switch Location on page 21).
+A key-actuated switch provides some supervisory control since the key can be removed from the switch (see Reset Switch Location on page 22).